 3. Client testimonials

-Post client testimonials on your social media pages.
+Post client testimonials on your social media channels.
 This will help you to build trust among potential clients and it's a good way to demonstrate that your business is thriving.

 When you post testimonials and reviews, try to show that they come from trusted platforms such as Google Reviews or Trustpilot.